-Serving the residents of the Town of Bernalillo, the Village of Placitas, Eastern Rio Rancho, Algodones, the Pueblo of Sandia, Budaghers, Santo Domingo, Pena Blanca, Cochiti Lake and La Madera
+Serving the residents of the Town of Bernalillo, Village of Placitas, Eastern Rio Rancho, Algodones, Pueblo of Sandia, Budaghers, Santo Domingo, Pena Blanca, Town of Cochiti Lake and La Madera

 About Commissioner Dr James F. Holden-RhodesDr.
 Holden-Rhodes served as Assistant Operations Officer for the CP3/Rapid Reaction Team, Air Force Research Laboratory.
 He was as a key Mentor in the Kirtland Air Force Base Junior Force Council TIgER program; and, at Space Countermeasures Hands-On Program [SpaceCHOP] At SpaceCHOP, the KAFB Teams won the AFRL Commander’s Cup Challenge three consecutive years by developing and field testing in competition with Wright-Patterson Air Force base, rapid prototype projects: vehicle stopper, long endurance UAS, Tagging and Tracking of humans and vehicles, Sensor systems for high mountain valley’s.